Table of Contents

-Many distributors use one or the other financial accounting software or Inventory Management System to make some sense of their purchase patterns, but the smaller ones rely on their ‘bahi-khaata’ to know how much of their money is stuck in their inventory.
-Whatever sells, sells, and whatever doesn’t move, gets returned to the company.
-If their investments are locked in claims or in slow-moving inventory, distributors cannot hope to increase their profitability or make their processes more efficient.
-So they remain stuck in a rut, unable to find a better way to operate.
+Many distributors use some form of inventory management software or financial accounting tools to track purchase patterns, while smaller ones still depend on their ‘bahi-khaata’ to figure out how much of their money is tied up in stock.
+Whatever sells, sells—and whatever doesn’t move often gets returned to the company.
+But when too much money is locked in claims or slow-moving inventory, distributors struggle to boost profitability or streamline processes.
+Without adopting better solutions like a stock management system or order management system, they often remain stuck in the same rut, unable to optimize operations.

 Read More: Why is the Indian FMCG distributor disgruntled today?

-A CPG Company and its Inventory Management System struggles
+A CPG Company and its Inventory Management System struggle

 Brands to struggle with their fair share of Inventory Management System woes.
 Once their products reach the distributors or the super stockists, data visibility on the product movement comes to a grinding halt.
 As a consequence, a company’s Inventory Management System – which should ideally be very scientific – becomes partly based on the historical purchase patterns of their distribution partners and partly on sheer instinct.